ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-nsx-t.md

 | `vlan-nic-nsx-1` | `vlan` | 1611 | `vpc-mgmt-subnet` | `true` | NSX Manager 2 | `pg-mgmt` |
 | `vlan-nic-nsx-2` | `vlan` | 1611 | `vpc-mgmt-subnet` | `true` | NSX Manager 3 | `pg-mgmt` |
 | `vlan-nic-nsx-vip` | `vlan` | 1611 | `vpc-mgmt-subnet` | `true` | NSX Manager VIP | `pg-mgmt` |
-{: caption="Table 1.
-VLAN interfaces for NSX Managers" caption-side="bottom"}
+{: caption="VLAN interfaces for NSX Managers" caption-side="bottom"}

 When the initial NSX Manager is deployed into the host and cluster, you must register the vCenter as the compute manager to facilitate the deployment of other NSX Managers.
 You can use the Public Gateway that is attached to the management subnet to download updates for the NSX Managers through SDDC manager.